 Mr. Buckley is Clinical Visiting Lecturer at Yale Law School, where he teaches Advocacy in International Arbitration.
 He has consistently been listed as among the top U.S. commercial arbitration practitioners in Euromoney’s Guide to the World’s Leading Experts in Commercial Arbitration.

-Mr. Buckley is a Fellow of The Chartered Institute of Arbitrators and a member of CPR’S Panel of Distinguished Neutrals, CPR’s General Commercial Panel of arbitrators for Washington, D.C., CPR’s International/Cross Border Panel of arbitrators, and CPR’s Energy, Oil and Gas Panel of arbitrators.
+Mr. Buckley is a Fellow of The Chartered Institute of Arbitrators and a member of the Panel of Arbitrators of the International Centre for Dispute Resolution (ICDR).
+He is also a member of CPR’S Panel of Distinguished Neutrals, CPR’s General Commercial Panel of arbitrators for Washington, D.C., CPR’s International/Cross Border Panel of arbitrators, and CPR’s Energy, Oil and Gas Panel of arbitrators.
 He is a member of CPR’s Arbitration Committee, the International Arbitration Institute, the International Bar Association’s Arbitration Committee, and the London Court of International Arbitration’s North American Users’ Council.
-He is listed on the arbitrator roster of the International Arbitration Institute and The Roster of International Arbitrators, Juris, Second Edition.
+He is also listed on the arbitrator roster of the International Arbitration Institute (Paris) and The Roster of International Arbitrators, Juris, Second Edition.

 Mr. Buckley earned his A.B., magna cum laude, Phi Beta Kappa, from Georgetown University and his J.D., with honors, from The University of Chicago, where he was Editor-in-Chief of The University of Chicago Law Review and was elected to the Order of the Coif.
 After law school, he clerked both for Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit and for Associate Supreme Court Justice Lewis F. Powell.
 Mr. Buckley joined the Justice Department and served for two years as special assistant to U.S. Attorney General Edward Levi.